joshyan1/sumpy/README.md

 # sumpy

-Here's my extremely dumbed down version of numpy in C++, built without external dependencies, and from scratch.
+Here's my small, less efficient, and likely incorrect implementation of numpy in C++, built without external dependencies, and from scratch.

 Hopefully, I learn some C++ through this.